sripriya97/movie-recommender-system/README.md

 </br>

 <h3>Data Source</h3>
 We used two datasets – 98 rows of ratings (1 to 5, hate to love) in employee dataset and 280 rows in DBMI dataset on 50 movies.
-Both historical data from DMBI and internal employee data was used.
+Both historical data from IMDb and internal employee data was used.
 The employee dataset was collected from peers using a google form.
 </br>

 <h3>Project Description</h3>